CzternastyHembre/IT1901-ITP/casino/README.md

 # Casino
 The code in the application is divided into three main parts, core, ui and storage to easily divide the different parts of the code.
+The project uses Maven as its building tool.
+The project also contains tests for testing the different modules.

 ## Core
 The core module contains all the classes and logic that the application uses to play the different casino games.
 It is independent of all the UI and filesaving.